-Designed specifically for education majors, this course is an introduction to educational technology used in contemporary schools, with an emphasis on computers.
-The course examines computer hardware, software, and other current technology used for planning, organizing, and delivering instruction based upon the Texas Essential Knowledge and Skills (TEKS).
-Students will receive practical, hands-on experience in designing learner activities and increasing teacher productivity.
-Lab fee.
+Designed specifically for education majors, this course in an introduction to educational technology used in contemporary schools; emphasis is placed on computers, tablets, and Web 2.0 applications.
+This course examines the integration of current technology used for planning, organizing, and delivering instruction based upon the Texas Essential Knowledge and Kills (TEKS).
+Students will receive practical hands-on experience in designing learner activities and increasing teacher productivity.